Switching from Paper Logbooks to ELD?

 While fleets are required to implement Electronic Logging Devices (ELDs), there are no guidelines in the Federal Motor Carrier Safety Administration (FMCSA)’s regulations that outline how fleets should make the transition from paper logbooks to ELDs.

 We understand this is a paradigm shift for management and drivers who have been using paper logbooks for most, if not the full duration, of their careers.
-Through our extensive ELD experience, we have developed the most important steps that your business should take to successfully make the transition by the December 18 deadline.
+Through our extensive ELD experience, we have developed the most important steps that your business should take to successfully make the transition.

 Pick the Right ELD Provider